 Hotel Riu Palace Paradise Island is a moderately priced, high-rise property that caters to adults with multiple restaurants and bars (including a swim-up bar), evening shows, late-night music, a full-service spa, and plenty of included activities, like beach volleyball.

-ARRIVE PREPARED: 11 Beach Essentials You Should Never Buy on the Cheap
+ARRIVE PREPARED: 11 Beach Essentials You Need for Every Sun-Soaked Vacation

 This hotel on the south side of Paradise Island is right next door to the (non-all-inclusive) Atlantis resort, whose huge casino is open to the public, if you’re looking for still more entertainment.